FYE 1050: Medical Ethics

 Cohen, M. (2006).
 The essentials of philosophy & ethics.
 London: Hodder Arnold.

 Costa, M. (1991).
 Abortion : A reference handbook.
 Santa Barbara, Calif.: ABC-CLIO, Inc. Provides a chronological history of the abortion issue, descriptions of the procedure, biographical sketches of significant people, a directory of organizations and more.
 Ref.
 HQ767.5.U5 C67 1991

 Does it run in the family?.
 (1997).
 New Brunswick, N.J.: Rutgers University Press.
 A description of DNA testing and what genetic disorders can be uncovered through testing.
 Ref.
 RB155.6.T45 1997

 Medline Plus Medical Dictionary Authoritative, easy to use medical dictionary from the National Library of Medicine.
 Scroll to the bottom of the page for links to info about health topics, drugs, and nutritional supplements.

 Medline Plus Medical Encyclopedia Medical encyclopedia from the National Institutes of health includes over 4,000 articles about diseases, tests, symptoms, injuries, and surgeries.

 Post, S.G.
 (Ed.).
 (2004).
 Encyclopedia of bioethics.
 New York: Macmillan Reference USA.
 Ref.
 QH 332.E52 2004

-The topic of medical ethics crosses many fields,from philosophy and science to law.
-Here are some good databases to get you started:
+Search a Database Full of Journals.
+The topic of medical ethics crosses many fields from philosophy to science to law.
+Here are some good databases that let you search many journals at once: